Travel, Travel Tips

 We’ve switched to cheaper forms of entertainment

-We’ve stopped viewing shopping as an activity
+We’ve stopped viewing shopping as a hobby

 I keep my beauty routine simple

-I keep an eye out for odd jobs
+I seek out odd jobs

 I spend some of my free time doing things that will bring in extra money.
 Though I’m way beyond traditional age at this point, I still babysit on occasion.
 Also, while I guess it doesn’t count as “income” because I’m selling things I’ve already bought, I joined Poshmark to unload clothing that is no longer working for me.
 I find I yield a higher return over toting everything to my local consignment shop.

-We joined the cheaper gym
+We joined the budget gym

 Instead of joining the swanky local gym, we joined our local YMCA and we love it.
 The facility isn’t sparkly, and it’s definitely seen better days, but we always look forward to seeing everyone’s friendly face and supporting this asset to our community while bettering our bodies.